canibanoglu/tango_with_django_book/chapters/templates.rst

 After the block ends, remove the remaining HTML content.
 All that exists within the ``category.html`` template should be the ``extends`` command, and ``body_block`` block.
 You don't need a well-formatted HTML document, because ``base.html`` provides all the groundwork for you.
 All you're doing is plugging in additional content to that base to create the complete HTML document which is sent to the client's browser.

+.. note::  To learn more about the extensive functionality offered by Django's template language, check out the official `Django documentation on templates <https://docs.djangoproject.com/en/1.5/topics/templates/>`_.

 Exercises
 ---------
 Update all the other existing templates within Rango's repertoire to extends from our new ``base.html`` template.
 Follow the exact same process as demonstrated above.
 Once completed, your templates should all inherit from ``base.html``, as demonstrated in Figure :num:`fig-rango-template-inheritance`.